 Liberty Archives is a privately run, data archiving project.
 Imagine the internet and all of mankind's creations are the Library of Alexandria.
-We are the equivilent of 1 person going through every single book with a chisel and stone tablets, trying to copy every book by hand.
+We are the equivalent of 1 person going through every single book with a quill, vial of ink and roll of parchment attempting to copy every book by hand.

 Our goal is to collect and preserve as much digital content on physical drives as we possibly can to preserve the internet, our culture, and human history in general.
 As of right now, our operation hosts 20TB of drive space, as well as a complete mirror backup of all data.

 What Kind of Content Do We Archive?

 For a project like this, there is really no limit (besides for drive space) to how much we can store, but right now we try to categorize everything into 5 format types